tminglei/page-debugging/README.md

 a simple tool to track the embedded fragments in a result html page

-pls see the <a href="https://github.com/tminglei/page-debugging/wiki">Guide to Page-Debugging Tool</a> to use the tool
+pls see the <a href="https://github.com/tminglei/page-debugging/wiki/Guide-to-Page-Debugging-Tool">the guide</a> to use the tool